Maximize Your Home’s Value with Smart Patio Upgrades: Expert Tips for a High ROI

 Pavers, or manufactured stones, on the other hand, can last up to 100 years because if one breaks, you can replace the individual paver.

 Travertine pavers are an eco-friendly and highly durable option that come in a wide variety of styles.
-You can get Tuscany Scabas or Mediterranean Walnut Patterned Tumbled Travertine at less than $7 per square foot at Home Depot.
+You can get Tuscany Scabas or Mediterranean Walnut Patterned Tumbled Travertine at about $7 per square foot at Home Depot.

 Concrete pavers are another affordable option offered in an array of tones, shapes, and sizes.